Bridging Finance: The Questions Investors Should Be Asking

 When does bridging finance actually make sense?

 Bridging comes into its own when speed or a property condition rules out standard finance.
-Think auction purchases with tight deadlines, chain breaks where timing has gone sideways, or properties that simply aren’t mortgageable yet.

 It’s also commonly used for refurbishments — whether that’s a light cosmetic uplift or a full structural transformation.
 It’s also used for investors looking to leverage equity in existing properties instead of putting down a cash deposit.